+Fall has arrived and we’re all in a mad dash to bake all the fall things like jalapeño cheddar bread and apple cider donuts.
 My latest creation is pumpkin swirl cheesecake, a delicious alternative to pumpkin pie and pumpkin cake.
-Judging by the May Baking Challenge, I know most of you are CRAZY for cheesecake too!
+Judging by this reader-favorite cheesecake recipe, I know most of you are CRAZY for cheesecake too.

-If you look back on my classic cheesecake recipe, you’ll notice that today’s pumpkin cheesecake uses mostly all of the same ingredients.
-Besides the amounts of each, the difference is that we’ll divide the batter in half and add pumpkin + spices to create a hypnotizing pumpkin swirl.
+If you look at my classic cheesecake recipe, you’ll notice that today’s pumpkin cheesecake uses mostly all of the same ingredients.
+Besides the amounts of each, the difference is that we’ll divide the batter in half and add pumpkin puree + spices to create a hypnotizing pumpkin swirl.
 The result is pockets of luscious cheesecake paired with rich, creamy, perfectly spiced pumpkin cheesecake.

-All this sits on top of a crunchy gingersnap crust that you’ll spice with extra cinnamon and ginger.
-Not all store-bought gingersnap cookies are the same, so make sure you read my notes below about which cookies are best for a gingersnap crust.
+All this cheesecake sits on top of a crunchy gingersnap cookie crust.
+Add extra flavor to the crust with a bit of cinnamon and ginger.
+Here’s my tip: Not all store-bought gingersnap cookies are the same, so make sure you read my notes below about which cookies are best for a cookie crust.

-How to swirl: The swirling part looks tricky, but it couldn’t be easier!
-My trick is to drop spoonfuls of alternating batter– plain and pumpkin– until the pan is filled, then use a toothpick or knife to swirl.
-Doesn’t need to be perfect, doesn’t need to be neat.
-See my photo below.
+How to swirl: My trick is to drop spoonfuls of alternating batter—plain and pumpkin—until the pan is filled, then use a toothpick or knife to swirl.
+It doesn’t need to be perfect and it certainly doesn’t need to be neat.

 How to Make a Cheesecake Water Bath

-- Make sure you’re using blocks of cream cheese, not cream cheese spread.
+- Make sure you’re using bricks of cream cheese, not cream cheese spread.

 - All of the cheesecake batter ingredients must be at room temperature so the batter remains smooth and combines quickly, so as to not over-beat the eggs.